ArnaudTurn/competition_project/README.md

 The success lies in attributing weight during the learning process respectively 1, 10, 100, 1000 to each class.
 In fact it allocates much weight to small classes and little weight to major class.

 ## Project pipelines
-The project is orchestrated using .yaml file called 'config_paths', there are other way to orchestrate the project using shell files which will be uploaded based on the wrappers.py file.
+The project is orchestrated using .yaml file 'config_paths.yaml', there are other way to orchestrate the project using shell files which will be uploaded based on the wrappers.py file and leveraging on argparse python library.

 <img align="left" alt="Project pipeline" src="https://camo.githubusercontent.com/1347ad4c15c8a1cb31741627a0bf283fdce8f26847f768d6718ca166922e1621/68747470733a2f2f6c68342e676f6f676c6575736572636f6e74656e742e636f6d2f6e54345467453873354b37642d73476d424b4a455774434a456758495a513439544c56497947365f7430524737506f4e65356b386572414b797337744e6e6f545f7141395f39474859586b4e79773d77313932302d683936352d7277" />

+The goal is to propose 3 approaches weither we do have the test dataset or not.
+The first one is basically in the case we have the train, test dataset and want to run the full pipeline.
+The second one is in the case we have only the train dataset and want to assess the model quality.
+And the last one is the case we want to solo build a model.

+## Project improvements
+* Integrate class that stored all transformations done on the train dataset such as the Pipeline functionnality from sklearn package and apply it to any datasets
+=> This part will be solved with through the project SKELETON (not updated yet)
+* In regards of the size of the data it was not necessary but the next step could be either to reformat the function using mainly numpy instead of pandas, or using the package cudf from RAPIDS
+* The current algorithm is based on a weighted lightgbm but we could integrate deep learning framework espacially like CNN ones.